-On behalf of Hastings Law Firm P.C. posted in Hospital Negligence on Tuesday, December 8, 2015.
+On behalf of Hastings Law Firm posted in Hospital Injury Attorney in Houston on Tuesday, December 8, 2015.

 It is common for Texas residents to be apprehensive when they are scheduled for surgery, only because there are so many unknowns and what-ifs.
 The same likely goes for people in other states.
 Unfortunately, those anxieties sometimes become realities.
 One such incident in another state led to a recent hospital negligence lawsuit being filed against a medical center, a hospital group and a registered nurse.
 Along with several doctors, Renal Services of America Inc. was named as respondents in discovery.